oldnomad/picosocks5/docs/DEVELOPMENT.md

 ## How to add a crypto library

-PicoSOCKS5 can be compiled with GnuTLS or OpenSSL, and even without any crypto library at all (though in this case it doesn't support CHAP authentication).
+PicoSOCKS5 can be compiled with GnuTLS or OpenSSL, and even without any crypto library at all.
 To compile PicoSOCKS5 with a new crypto library you have to perform two tasks:

   1. Write a wrapper for the library.
   2. Integrate the wrapper into the configure script.

-First, you have to decide three parameters:
+First, you have to decide following parameters:

-  - Choose a unique name ("module name") by which the crypto library will be known in th configuration script.
+  - Choose a unique name ("module name") by which the crypto library will be known in the configuration script.
 Lower case and no spaces is the preferred format.
 Names "yes", "no", "emul", "gnutls", and "openssl" must not be used.
   - Choose a list of options that must be passed to the compiler when linking with the library.
-  - Choose whether you want to implement HMAC-MD5.
-If it's implemented, PicoSOCKS5 will be able to use CHAP authentication.

 ### Writing a wrapper